EricPogueExampleCode-Web/introductions-2024/README.md

 - An interest in HTML and CSS

 ### Instructions
+##### Step 1:
+- Keep this page open.
-##### Step 1: Log into your GitHub account in a separate browser tab
+- Log into your GitHub account in a separate browser tab.

 ##### Step 2: Utilize this repository as a template to create a new repository in your GitHub account named “introductions”:
-- Click on the "Use this template" button on the template repository’s page
+- Click on the "Use this template" button on the template repository’s page.
-- Name your repository “introductions” (all lower case)
+- Name your repository “introductions” (all lower case).
-- Optionally, add a description
-- Verify your new repository is public
+- Verify your new repository is public.
-- Click "Create repository from template"

-##### Step 3: Verify that your newly created repository includes a fine named “index.html” that looks like
+##### Step 3: Verify that your newly created repository includes a file named “index.html” that looks like
 ```
 <!DOCTYPE html>
 <html>